jonatan-ivanov/develotters-blog/content/posts/007-terminal-fun-basic-utils-part-3/index.md

 ## up

-[`up`](https://github.com/akavel/up) stands for Ultimate Plumber, it's a tool for writing Linux pipes interactively, with instant live preview of command results.
+[`up`](https://github.com/akavel/up) stands for Ultimate Plumber, it's a tool for writing Linux pipes interactively, with a live preview of command results.

 It helps interactively and incrementally explore textual data by making it easier to quickly build complex pipelines, thanks to a fast feedback loop.
 This is achieved by boosting any typical text-processing utils such as grep, sort, cut, paste, awk, wc, perl, etc. by providing a quick, interactive, scrollable preview of their results.